pip-services/pip-services-docs/content/en/python/messaging/queues/imessage_queue.md

 Important points

 - Not all queues may implement all the methods.
-- Attempts to call non-supported method will result in NotImplemented exception.
+- An ttempt to call a non-supported method will result in a NotImplemented exception.
-- To verify if a specific method is supported consult with [MessagingCapabilities](../messaging_capabilities).
+- To verify if a specific method is supported check [MessagingCapabilities](../messaging_capabilities).

 ### Instance methods

 #### abandon
 Returns a message into the queue and makes it available for all subscribers to receive it again.
-This method is usually used to return a message which could not be processed at the moment to repeat the attempt.
+This method is usually used to return a message which could not be processed at the moment, to repeat the attempt.
 Messages that cause unrecoverable errors shall be removed permanently or/and sent to dead letter queue.

 > abandon(message: [MessageEnvelope](../message_envelope))

-- **message**: [MessageEnvelope](../message_envelope) - a message to return.
+- **message**: [MessageEnvelope](../message_envelope) - message to return.

 #### begin_listen
 Listens for incoming messages without blocking the current thread.